Cyber Security Due Diligence For Mergers & Acquisitions (M&A)

 Sensitive Data Scanning – Determine type, quantity and use of sensitive information throughout the target organization, and how it is managed and accessed.

-Auditing a potential M&A partner is an important prerequisite to proceed with a business combination.
+Auditing a potential partner for M&A risks is an important prerequisite to proceed with a business combination.
 And once you complete your M&A, how do you assess what it will take to merge separate organizations and implement one cohesive cyber security program?

-We can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security.
+We can help you through the entire process from pre-acquisition to post-acquisition to identify risks, remediation steps, and establish reasonable security based on Duty of Care Risk Analysis (DoCRA).
 Schedule a review to scope your M&A risk.